jonathankoren/weewx-aqi/README.md

         [[[[aqi_pm2_5]]]]
 ```

-The values stored in the database are as follows:
+The values stored in the database are:
 ```
 aqi_composite,
 aqi_composite_category,